Cross Marine Projects - Commercial Diving

 River Pipeline Removal Project

-Commercial diver Alan Cody prepares to examine an underwater portion of pipe, while Cross Marine Projects crew members Aaron Rasmussen and John Cross operate the diver support systems and dive boat on the Colorado River south of Moab, Utah, November 9, 2011.
+Commercial diver prepares to examine an underwater portion of pipe, while other Cross Marine Projects crew members operate the dive support systems and dive boat on a high volume river in Utah, November 9, 2011.

 Read more »